Polar OH1+ Review

-- If it won’t work with your compatible app or watch then the chances are that you already have the OH1 paired and active somewhere else. close all active pairings and try again.
+- If it won’t work with your compatible app or watch then the chances are that you already have the OH1 paired and active somewhere else.
+Close all active pairings or go out of range of anything else and try again…or use ANT+

 At the end of this Polar OH1 Review all I can say is that this is a great product that I do not hesitate to recommend

 Its strengths lie in the support for the increasing number of sporting APP users and the comfort of the wear-position.
 It has many and varied uses across lots of sports.

 It’s one of the most accurate optical HR devices I’ve used.
 If not, THE most accurate one.

 Polar addresses the needs of its target markets very well.

 The only issue that Polar really need to address, and it’s a minor one, is that they somehow need to combine a cached HR track with other data created on one of their Vantage watches to create one entry in FLOW.

 Still.
 None of that is going to stop me using it A LOT.